 If you have been following along you should have completed the initial install of TrueNAS Scale and the early configuration.
 All configurations of TrueNAS Scale should be undertaken through the GUI but occasionally it is useful to log in to a shell command line.
 Next, we will configure login using a public/private key.
 We can then disable password login for the admin user, thus enhancing security.

 First you need to generate the SSH keys.
 The easiest way to do this is to use PuTTY.
-This is described here.
+This is described here: How to generate a Public/Private key pair using PuTTY.

 2. Configure TrueNAS Scale for SSH.

-In TrueNAS Scale navigate to System Settings > Services and enable SSH.
+In TrueNAS Scale navigate to System > Services and enable SSH by clicking the play button

 3. Configure users to use SSH with key-based authorization

-In TrueNAS Scale navigate to Credentials > Local Users and click the dropdown next to the admin user.
+In TrueNAS Scale navigate to Credentials > Users and click on truenas_admin user.
 Then select Edit.

-You can now paste the public key you generated here into the Authorized Keys box.
+You can now paste the public key you generated here into the Public SSH Key box followed by the Save button.

 4. Testing the keys